asyncapi/website/pages/blog/hacktoberfest-summary-2020.md

 ### What We Did During The Event

-70 pull requests mean 70 reviews :sweat:
+70 pull requests mean —at least— 70 reviews :sweat_smile:

 If you know your project well, it is not very time-consuming, and anyway, it is the work you have to do as a maintainer.
 I do not count this time as an extra Hacktoberfest effort.
-Of course, it can be overwhelming, if this is not a standard amount of PRs that you get every month.
+Of course, it can be overwhelming if this is not a standard amount of PRs that you get every month.

 We also hosted [office hours](https://www.youtube.com/playlist?list=PLbi1gRlP7pigZP2da6zbDT2YU7glQOTPH) for participants.
 This was fun, and we wanted to start doing live streams about AsyncAPI anyway.